 - zoning to define infected and disease-free areas.

-There is no justification for stamping out, but some animals may need to be destroyed for welfare reasons.
-It is not possible to eradicate the bluetongue vectors.
+Culling is not a control strategy; however, some animals may need to be destroyed for welfare reasons.

 Inactivated and live-attenuated vaccines are available in other countries but are not used in Australia.